vkchennuru/qiskit-playground/paper.md

 integration with other quantum frameworks, thereby extending its reach and longevity beyond the initial author.

+# Research impact statement

+Qiskit Quantum Playground contributes to quantum computing education by providing a comprehensive, structured, and accessible learning platform for students, educators, and self-learners.
+The project addresses the growing need for beginner-friendly educational resources in quantum computing by combining theoretical concepts, interactive circuit exploration, and hands-on Qiskit-based learning within a progressive six-level curriculum.

+The platform supports concept-to-capstone learning, enabling learners to advance systematically from foundational quantum principles to real-world applications such as quantum algorithms, quantum hardware understanding, optimization techniques, and quantum cryptography.
+By integrating practical experimentation with guided pedagogy, the project reduces barriers to entry for learners who may not have access to specialized quantum computing infrastructure or formal training environments.

+As an open educational resource, the software promotes inclusive and self-paced quantum education for a global audience.
+The project also supports classroom teaching, curriculum enhancement, workshop-based training, and introductory research preparation in emerging quantum technologies.
+Through its interactive and modular design, Qiskit Quantum Playground aims to strengthen quantum literacy and encourage wider participation in quantum computing education and research.

 # AI Usage Disclosure

 No AI-assisted writing or code-generation tools were used in the preparation of this